Chain Letter (film): Reception

 Chain Letter received mostly negative reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 29% based on 14 reviews, with an average rating of 2.1/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 29% based on 14 reviews, with an average rating of 2.1/10.

 Mike Hale from The New York Times panned the film stating, "Chain Letter is bad in depressing and irritating ways, from the incoherent story to the unimaginative brutality of the killings to the especially cynical, sequel-baiting ending".
 Frank Scheck from The Hollywood Reporter called the film "a by-the-numbers example of torture porn".
 Diego Semerene from Slant Magazine awarded the film one and a half out of a possible four stars, highlighting the film's "hackneyed" anti-technology message, formulaic screenplay, and bland characters.
 IGN's R.L.
-Shaffer felt the film "could have been a pretty effective little chiller", but ended up being a bland, and failed attempt to cash in on the Scream knock-off trend; with well-executed gore effects undermined by poor pacing, direction, editing, and a plot stocked with one dimensional characters and cheap scares.
+Shaffer felt the film "could have been a pretty effective little chiller", but ended up being bland, and failed attempt to cash in on the Scream knock-off trend; with well-executed gore effects undermined by poor pacing, direction, editing, and a plot stocked with one-dimensional characters and cheap scares.

 Alternately, some reviewers were more favorable of the film.
 Heather Wixson of Dread Central awarded the film a score of three and a half out of five.
 Wixson commended the film for its direction, and special effects, while also noting the unnecessary subplot, and minor technical errors, Dennis Harvey from Variety felt the film's themes on technology felt way too dated, also criticizing the film's "sloppy" screenplay, poor resolution and unmemorable deaths.
 However, Harvey went on to note that the film's film's slick direction and plot twists worked well enough to ensure that it was reasonably successful.